Practical Notebook for Asking AI the Right Way

 Attendees: 1 PM, 3 developers, 1 designer

-Goal: Share last week's progress, decide this week's priorities
+Purpose: Share last week's progress, decide this week's priorities

 Output format:

-- Meeting header (date/attendees)
+- Date/time/attendees header

-- Main discussion topics (2-3 lines each)
+- Main discussion items (by item, 2-3 lines each)

-- Decided items (specific)
+- Decisions made (specific)

 - Next meeting date

-Exclude: Chitchat, repeated content, unresolved items
+Exclude: Casual talk, repeated content, unresolved items

-Language: Formal speech, concise
+Language: Formal, concise

 15. Presentation / Presentation Materials

-✅ Create presentation structure and key content.
+Create presentation structure and key content.

-Presentation topic: Proposal to introduce AI coding tools to our team
+Topic: Proposal to introduce AI coding tools to our team

 Audience: Non-developer executives (3 people)

-Goal: Get approval for implementation (including budget)
+Goal: Get approval for adoption (including budget approval)

-Core message: "AI tools can improve development speed by 40%"
+Key message: "AI tools can improve development speed by 40%"

 Structure request: